otammato/Ansible_Terraform/README.md

 ### 11. Clean up

 ```
-exit #to exit from your master EC2 instance
+exit #this is to exit from your master EC2 instance and switch to your local machine or, in my case, to the EC2 where Cloud9 was launched
 terraform destroy
 ```